December 27, 2022 By Matthew Rathbone

 rails g migration add_column_name_to_table_name column_name:data_type

-Replace “column_name” with the name of the column you want to add and “data_type” with the type of data that the column will hold (e.g. string, integer, boolean). “table_name” should be replaced with the name of the table in the database that you want to add the column to.
+Replace “column_name” with the name of the column you want to add, “data_type” with the type of data that the column will hold (e.g., string, integer, boolean), and “table_name” with the name of the table in the database to which you want to add the column.

 For example, if you wanted to add a column called “email” to a table called “users” that holds string data, you would run the following command: